QuantConnect/Lean.Brokerages.Atreyu/README.md

 &nbsp;
 &nbsp;

-## Using the Brokerage Plugin

-QuantConnect enables you to run your algorithms in live mode with real-time market data.
-We have successfully hosted more than 200,000 live algorithms and have had more than $15B in volume traded on our servers since 2015.
-Brokerages supply a connection to the exchanges so that you can automate orders using LEAN.
-You can use multiple data feeds in live trading algorithms.
+## Introduction

+This repository hosts the Atreyu Trading Brokerage Plugin Integration with the QuantConnect LEAN Algorithmic Trading Engine.
+LEAN is a brokerage agnostic operating system for quantitative finance.
+Thanks to open-source plugins such as this [LEAN](https://github.com/QuantConnect/Lean) can route strategies to almost any market.

+[LEAN](https://github.com/QuantConnect/Lean) is maintained primarily by [QuantConnect](https://www.quantconnect.com), a US based technology company hosting a cloud algorithmic trading platform.
+QuantConnect has successfully hosted more than 200,000 live algorithms since 2015, and trades more than $1B volume per month.

-### About the brokerage
+### About Atreyu Trading

 <p align="center">
 <picture >